peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat divisor,
         PeterO.Numbers.EContext ctx);

-Divides this arbitrary-precision binary float by another arbitrary-precision binary float object.
+Divides this arbitrary-precision binary float by another arbitrary-precision binary float.
 The preferred exponent for the result is this object's exponent minus the divisor's exponent.

 <b>Parameters:</b>

- * <i>divisor</i>: The number to divide by.
+ * <i>divisor</i>: An arbitrary-precision binary float to divide by.

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null.
+Can be null, in which case the precision is unlimited and no rounding is needed.

 <b>Returns:</b>

 The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0; or, either  <i>ctx</i>

-<b>Exceptions:</b>

- * System.ArithmeticException:
-Either  <i>ctx</i>
 is null or  <i>ctx</i>
  's precision is 0, and the result would have a nonterminating binary expansion; or, the rounding mode is ERounding.None and the result is not exact.

 ### DivideAndRemainderNaturalScale